tudelft3d/website/projects/geobim-benchmark/project.md

 ## Benchmark Data

+Five datasets are provided for IFC standards.

-Three datasets are provided for each of the two standards (IFC and CityGML).
+Three datasets are provided for CityGML standards.

 The simpler ones will allow the test of **software functionality**.
 The more complex (larger) ones will also test the requirements in terms of **computer hardware** in order to support their management.
+Moreover, for IFC they are provided int he two version IFC 2x3 and 4

-Most of them are data **produced by practice** (Myran.ifc, UpTown.ifc, RotterdamLOD12.gml and amsterdam.gml), therefore, they, although they were chosen also for their good quality, they are not specifically generated for the use of open standards.
+Most of them are data **produced by practice** (Myran.ifc, UpTown.ifc, RotterdamLOD12.gml, Savigliano.ifc, RotterdamLOD12.gml and amsterdam.gml), therefore, although they were chosen also for their good quality and validated as far as possible, they are not specifically generated for the use of open standards.

 This represents a further challenge, because more problems can rise, as it happens in the real-world practice.